SelfCareMap

 How to Prepare for a Spray Tan: Tips for Best Results

-A flawless, sun-kissed glow doesn’t happen by accident—it starts long before you step into the spray tan booth.
+A flawless, sun-kissed glow doesn’t happen by accident, it starts long before you step into the spray tan booth.
 Whether you’re prepping for a special event, a vacation, or just want to boost your confidence with a radiant complexion, proper preparation is the secret to a smooth, even, and long-lasting spray tan.
+When the skin is properly primed, the DHA in the tanning solution can bond uniformly to the surface.
+Without this preparation, you risk streaks, patches, and a tan that fades prematurely.
 Follow these expert tips to ensure your tan looks natural, lasts longer, and fades beautifully.

 What You'll Need